The Mount of Olives History - An Introduction (520BC-85AD)

 Even the world's most august political institutions recognize the Olive Branch of Peace and other Biblical accounts in their ceremony and symbols and designs though they deny the power thereof.
 It makes you wonder: Could this generation be the one Jesus the Nazarene declared would cry out, "Peace, peace" when there really is no peace?
 It seems that 21st Century mankind - with all its genius and technology might be an excellent candidate to attempt to usurp God's character and authority, finally causing Him to rise up and call things "quits".

-Dr. Scott would often say "Life's choice is still a hard, cold decision - every day.
-It's one of time versus eternity - God's Word versus man's, so who are you going to trust?
+Dr. Gene Scott would often say "Life's choice is still a hard, cold decision - every day.
+It's one of time versus eternity - man's word or God's Word -- so who are you going to trust?
 Either we're going to walk by faith, or by sight."
 Let's face it, if Christ is not risen from the dead, if the walk of faith is just an empty, meaningless activity no different than what everybody else around us is doing... to occupy their rather boring reality until the day they die, then we are of all men most miserable... if Christ is not risen.